cornell-brg/engrg1050-mini-lab/docs/index.md

 ![](assets/fig/part3a-circuit.jpg)

 We plug the IR rangefinder into the breadboard and then connect its three pins to the Photon board.
-Make sure your orient the IR rangefinder pins correctly into the breadboard (with the orange wire on top).
-Then connect the orange wire of the IR rangefinder to pin A0 (shown using the orange jumper wire in the photo), connect the red wire of the IR rangefinder to the 3.3V pin (shown using the red jumper wire in the photo), and connect the blank wire of the IR rangefinder to the GND pin on the right side of the Photon board (shown using the black jumper wire in the photo).
+Make sure you orient the IR rangefinder pins correctly into the breadboard (with the orange wire on top).
+Then connect the orange wire of the IR rangefinder to pin A0 (shown using the orange jumper wire in the photo), connect the red wire of the IR rangefinder to the 3.3V pin (shown using the red jumper wire in the photo), and connect the black wire of the IR rangefinder to the GND pin on the right side of the Photon board (shown using the black jumper wire in the photo).
 You might want to have an instructor double check your work.
 Once you have added your IR rangefinder, then modify your code as shown below.